How to Reduce CPC Rate for Google Shopping Campaign

-Using Negative Keyword not only helps you to decrease your CPC, it also prevents lowering down your CTR.
+Using a Negative Keyword not only helps you to decrease your CPC but also prevents lowering down your CTR.
 And most importantly you will stop paying for the keywords you don’t want to pay for.
 Here is a video of negative keywords to let you know how and why you should use them.

 Decreasing your expenditure on Google Adwords definitely helps you focus on other important aspects of your marketing plan.
 But remember, reducing CPC isn’t the goal of your Ad campaign.
 After all, increasing your sale is the ultimate goal, right?

-So your prime focus should be getting potential customers and to drive more traffic to your website by holding a good position on Google Shopping!
+So your prime focus should be getting potential customers and driving more traffic to your website by holding a good position on Google Shopping!
 Here are few couples of tips for you to Skyrocket your ecommerce sale!